Feast It is the Future of Event Catering #7

 When you are selling people food, it has to be brilliant food.

-When it comes to food, the major thing that should be ensured is “quality” if you want to stay in the game.
-Feast-it takes this issue seriously and built a supply team just to pick high-quality vendors.
-They have a number of criteria and also strict rules regarding the documentation.
-They’re asking a list of documents that would make it sure they are guaranteeing the quailty in their service.
+The major thing that should be ensured is “quality” if you want to stay in the game when it comes to food.
+Feast-it took this issue seriously and built a supply team just to pick high-quality vendors.
+They have several criteria and also strict rules regarding the documentation.
+They’re asking for a list of documents that would ensure they are guaranteeing the quality of their service.

 As Hugo says, besides the quality of the food itself, the second important issue they really care about is aesthetics.
-How the food is set up, how it looks, how are they branding..
-These are all good indications that they’re taking their business seriously.
+How the food is set up, how it looks, how are they branding, etc. These are all good indications that they’re taking their business seriously.
 They make sure that they work with suppliers who have fantastic, high-quality products for their customers.

 History of funding

-Since then, they’ve done a couple more rounds of funding and accomplished to raise £1.7M until the end of 2018.
+Since then, they’ve done a couple more funding rounds and accomplished raising £1.7M until the end of 2018.
 This helped them to grow to the point where they are today.

 It was not that easy to find investors at first, but it takes dedication and effort to achieve your goals, as you can hear in the interview.

 What is best & worst about being a London startup?

-London is such a welcoming and adventageous city to have your business in many aspects.
+London is such a welcoming and advantageous city to have your business in many aspects.
 From the supportive startup ecosystem to easy access to quality resources, it’s where everything comes together.

 On the other side, with all these great opportunities London offers to the startups, there is also huge competition.
-You have to keep it up constantly to make your business run in the long term.
+So you have to keep it up constantly to make your business run in the long term.

 Growth and the startup culture

 There is an important component of a successful business which is “The Team.”
 The people you pick and build your team is crucial as it will generate the company culture in the long term.